-No exhibit can compete with the experience of walking into a historic building and being able to see how a people lived, learned, and worshiped.
+No exhibit can compete with the experience of walking into a historic building and being able to see how people lived, learned, and worshiped.
 Heritage Hall Museum is fortunate to offer visitors the opportunity to tour a number of restored and furnished historic buildings.

 The Bethel Mennonite Church was established in 1892 east of Dolton.
 Built in 1920 and originally located 8 miles north and 4 miles east of Freeman, this building served the congregation until they disbanded in 1992.
 It incorporates many architectural elements unique to Prussian/Russian Mennonite houses of worship.

 Built in 1902 just seven miles west of Freeman, this small building served the Johannesthal congregation from 1902 until 1967, when the church closed.
-The building also contains a display of other churches in the community.

 Heritage Hall Museum and Archives strives to preserve, educate and foster appreciation for the diverse natural and cultural history of the greater Freeman area, settled largely by Germans from Russia in the 1870s.